sbalanchickoo/Plutus/src/Plutus.Expense/Plutus.Expense.Data.FileSystem.CS/InputData/readme.md

 ## Specification

 - File extension must be ".csv"
-- First three characters in filename must be "ban"
+- First three characters in filename must be "exp"